We are reiterating our Neutral recommendation for Denbury

 position, low-risk investments and an active divestment policy.
-However, the company's second quarter 2014 earnings were lower year over year due to lower price realization, as well as higher lease operating expenses and depletion, depreciation and amortization.
+However, the company's third quarter 2014 earnings were lower year over year due to lower price realization, as well as higher lease operating expenses and depletion, depreciation and amortization.
 We Plano, Texas-based Denbury Resources Inc. (DNR) is a growing